-- The lowest ranking cat—often an older or ill kitty—can become a target that is picked on by the other felines.
+- The lowest ranking cat—often an older or ill kitty—can become a target that is bullied by the other felines.
 Acting like a victim (slinking around, using submissive body language, hiding, etc.) is the equivalent of wearing a "kick me" sign and invites bullies to increase their bluster.

 - Changes to the cat's social group, such as the addition or departure of a member, can prompt an increase in face-offs.